 When Is the Best Time

-The popular manta tour is often fully booked even in the shoulder season.
+The popular manta tour is often fully booked, even in the shoulder season.
 Up to 150 people watch this awesome "dinner show" in the sea each evening.
-Therefore the advanced booking is recommended.
+Therefore advanced booking is recommended.
 Nevertheless, everybody gets plenty of space to hold the floating device and also to take pictures.

 It starts in spring from mid-April to mid-June and in fall from September to November.
 It's busier during the "Golden Week" in Japan end of April until the beginning of May.

-It is utterly crowded when the Ironman takes place in October, also very busy with increasing summer rates, from July to August.
+It is utterly crowded when the Ironman takes place in October, and also very busy with increasing summer rates from July to August.
 Hawaii is overrun during Christmas, New Year's Eve and Independence Day week.

 Weather and Ocean Conditions

 The south and the west of Big Island experience less rain.
 Kona is located in the west, therefore excellent to stay here for a couple of days.
 Showers frequently occur in Hawaii, especially late afternoon and during the night, but not frequently in Kona.
 It is a tropical climate in Hawaii but usually not too hot.
 There are only two seasons; the summer - dry season and the winter - rainy season.
 Spring and autumn do not exist.
 The warm ocean temperatures of at least 77°F/25°C have an impact on the air temperature, which is mild the entire year.
 The best time for Manta snorkel and dive tours is from April/Mai until October because of the pleasant weather the sea is calmer.